A-kly/School-Vault/PSYCH 258/Topic 12 - Reasoning & Decision Making.md

 	- a) sure ==loss== of $10,000
 	- b) 50% chance of ==losing== $20,000 and 50% chance of losing $0

-- if framed in terms of gains, people are risk-------; if framed in terms of losses, people are risk--------
+- if framed in terms of gains, people are risk-==averse==; if framed in terms of losses, people are risk--------

 Kahneman & Tversky (1984):